-A biography of Red Star, titled Kevin Red Star: Crow Indian Artist (Gibbs Smith, 2014), won the Multicultural: Non-Fiction Category of the 2015 USA Best Book Awards.
-The artist has been the subject of many biographical films, including Kevin Red Star: From the Spirit and Montana Stories: Kevin Red Star, produced by the Montana Office of Tourism.
+A biography of the artist, Kevin Red Star: Crow Indian Artist by Daniel Gibson with photography by Kitty Leaken (Gibbs Smith, 2014), won the Multicultural: Non-Fiction category of the 2015 USA Best Book Awards.
+He has also been the subject of many biographical films.

 Back to Artists and Artwork